 A watched paella never boils

 With our stock on to simmer, Sonja gave us a tough choice – 1. stand and watch our paellas simmering or 2. sit down, have a little nibble and drink wine.
-For some reason, we all went for option 2 and we were soon sat around the table enjoying a nice glass of wine, along with some tortilla de patatas and some muscles.
+For some reason, we all went for option 2 and we were soon sat around the table enjoying a nice glass of wine, along with some tortilla de patatas and some mussels.
 45 minutes flew buy and we headed back to the kitchen for the final part of the paella cooking.

 Once we were back at our work stations, we were told to taste our stock and add more salt is need Sonja made her way around the kitchen and tasted everyone’s stock.
 Faces were pulled, smiles were given along with instructions to add more salt for most people.
 Arriving at our pan, we were pleased to get a big smile and a “bueno”.
 The last ingredient to be added was the rice, a process that required a steady hand.
 Once the rice was in the paella, it was time to give it a final stir to mix the rice and then distribute the meat evenly.